Odissi music: Ensemble

 The traditional ensemble accompanying an Odissi music recital is said to be 'binā benu mardala' : Bina or Veena, Benu or Flute and the Mardala.
 These form the three primary classes of instruments described in the shastras : tat or stringed, susira or wind and anaddha or percussive.
 All three instruments have been depicted in the stone temples & caves of Odisha built over the last two millennia.
 The three instruments were also officially appointed as sebāyatas in the Jagannatha Temple of Puri as described in the Madala Panji.
 Apart from these three instruments, some other traditional accompanying instruments are the gini, karatāla, khola or mrudanga, jodināgarā, mahurī or mukhabīnā, jalataranga etc. At least since the 18th century, other instruments such as the violin (behelā) and Sitar have also been employed.
 The harmonium has become popular from the early twentieth century.

 While the flute and Mardala continue to be popular, the Odissi Bina is no longer as widespread as it once used to be.
 Some of the exponents of the Odissi Bina were Sangitacharya Adwaita Guru and Gayaka Siromani Andha Apanna Panigrahi.
-The Odissi Bina (Veena) was spearheaded by Acharya Tarini Charan Patra in the twentieth century and is now kept alive by his disciple Guru Ramarao Patra.
+The Odissi Bina (Veena) was preserved by Acharya Tarini Charan Patra in the twentieth century and is now kept alive by his disciple Guru Ramarao Patra.